Lanchon/Flashize/README.md

 - A dot (.) to use the pathname of the zipfile being run with a '.log' extension.
 - Null or a dash to disable logging.

+This setting can be overridden by creating a '/tmp/flashize-log' file on the target device:
+- If the file is empty then enable logging to '/tmp/flashize.log'.
+- Otherwise override the value of `<runtime-logfile>` with the contents of the file.

 Script debugging modes are enabled by creating dummy files on the target device:
 - Create '/tmp/flashize-debug' to trace the user-supplied script.